 - Tell the staff about your health problems, including medications and eye disease.

-- Do not apply any ointments or cosmetics (especially perfumes and coal coal tar products) except as directed by your doctor or phototherapist.
+- Do not apply any ointments or cosmetics (especially perfumes and coal tar products) except as directed by your doctor or phototherapist.

 - Schedule treatments at the same time of day whenever possible.